spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/getting-started/oryx-packages.md

 - **Utilize peer dependencies**: Oryx makes use of peer dependencies whenever possible, allowing application owners to choose specific versions of dependencies while maintaining compatibility with the framework.

-- **Documented version resolutions**: In cases where there are known security concerns or significant improvements, Oryx may document version resolutions for the `package.json` file for application owners to override specific dependency versions.
+- **Document version resolutions**: In cases where there are known security concerns or significant improvements that can only be solved with a breaking change to the dependencies, a _version resolutions_ might be added to the Oryx documentation.
+Application owners can change their `package.json` accordingly to override specific dependencies.

 By following these guidelines, Oryx aims to maintain a stable and secure ecosystem while providing flexibility for application developers to choose the versions of dependencies that best suit their needs.